feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

 ProbeFeatureSelection
 =====================

-ProbeFeatureSelection() generates one or more probe features based on the user-selected parameters.
+:class:`ProbeFeatureSelection()` generates one or more random variables based on the user-selected parameters.

 The class derives the feature importance score for each variable and probe feature.